Effigies have sprung up in Laos to help people fight the terrible side effect of lockdown, being alone.

 These traditional protections, the TAEC emphasises, have not precluded Lao people from practising government and bio-medical recommendations of social distancing.
 On the contrary, text messages, social media posts, radio and TV campaigns, posters, and village speakers have all been effective in communicating the threat of the pandemic.
 While some have cast into question the accuracy of government figures, both Laos and Cambodia have seemingly so far endured very successful campaigns to keep the virus at bay.

-In Laos, a favourite tale is that of the “bedroom ghost”, who is said to appear if one sleeps alone.
+According to Elizabeth Elliott, a favourite tale in Laos is that of the “bedroom ghost”, who is said to appear if one sleeps alone.
 Other legendary spirits will prey on those who journey too far alone into the forest.
 The brave effigies of the rural Southeast Asian countryside seem to stand as testaments to the enduring ingenuity and resilience of the village community.